spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 1. use a resumer style library like [suspend] or [genny]
 2. wrap callback-taking functions to become thunk returning functions.

-Since #1 is proving to be unpopular, why not just `s/thunk/promise/g` in #2 and use generators with promises?
+Since #1 is proving to be unpopular, and #2 already involves wrapping, why not just `s/thunk/promise/g` in #2 and use generators with promises?

 <a name="promises-tutorial"></a>
 ## But promises are unnecessarily complicated!

 Yes, the terminology used to explain promises can often be confusing.
+But promises themselves are pretty simple - they're basically like lightweight streams for single values.
-But promises themselves are actually pretty simple.

 Here is a straight-forward guide that uses known principles and analogies from node (remember, the focus is on simplicity, not correctness):

 Promises are objects that have a `then` method.
 Unlike node functions, which take a single callback, the `then` method of a promise can take two